Save over 10-15% on Amazon Business by Inventory Reconciliation

 From your seller central account, go to manage FBA shipments from inventory.

-- If the count is negative, then you choose units not shipped or missing.
+- In case of negative count discrepancy, select the units not shipped or missing.

 When we ask Amazon for research, they either research and find the item and add it in our stock, or if they don’t find, we get reimbursement for our missing product.